AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/universal-editor/inheritance.md

 Learn how the Universal Editor supports content inheritance for Multi Site Management and Launches to support content reuse and localization.

+>[!NOTE]
+>
+>This feature is only available for content stored in the AEM repository.

 ## Use Case {#use-case}

 For many users of AEM, creating a page is just the beginning.
 To scale content effectively, the following steps are typically involved after page creation: